moise-mulungu/mixed-react-projects/project-info/teamdm/teamdm.md

 # Moise tasks (ordered by priority)
 ## next
+* set up GitHub notifications in Slack to a #GitHub channel
 * find out what "liveServer" means when it is in the .vscode/settings.json
 * uncertain: the change in package.json nextjs version from 'latest' to 12.1.6
   * DM: I think I may have